rosi-zh/React-Final-Project/README.md

 For its creation ReactJS, HTML, CSS and Bootstap as used.
 Back end - Softuni practice server.

 # Installation and usage
-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
+Clone link: https://github.com/rosi-zh/React-Final-Project.git
 2. Open project and navigate to server folder
 3. Start backend server with command: ```node server.js```
      - server will start on: http://localhost:3030